The June issue is in boxes now!(psst-Mr. intern - I took those photos, not you!)

 Anyone who has ever passed by an old abandoned building and wondered what was inside will love this site dedicated to exploring these places.
 Spirits of the Abandoned is a website (and eventually a series of books) dedicated to "visually documenting, not only the existence of these often derelict places, but their essence— through the wonderful photographic opportunities they offer."

-The Made in England Project was conceived by the artist and mosaicist Emma Biggs.
-It is both a historical record and a demonstration of how signs and symbols influence our understanding of familiar objects and inform how we think today.
 Part of this project is a mosaic wall, to be installed in the entrance to the Potteries Museum and Art Gallery in Stoke-on-Trent, made from backstamps donated by the public.
 They have created a great website (well, great to me!) that is an encyclopeaedic record of all the backstamps are donated to the artist, together with an illustrated narrative of the people involved and a story of the times in which the tableware was made.

 "The Porcelain Pistols by Yvonne Lee Schultz (YLS), are replicas of the famous James Bond Walther PPK and it’s sister P99, with friendly permission of Carl Walther Inc. They are hand-painted in the style of classic china motifs.
 Whether happy strewn flowers, a classic golden rim or the even more traditional blue onion pattern, they will blend harmonically into the perfect table setting, the pride of every house wife."